HKEOS/Ghostbusters-Testnet/README.md

  - Check that file is up on `https://<username>.keybase.pub/bp_info.json`

+#### 5.1 BP Info verification (optional)

  You can verify that bp_info.json correctly follows the schema using command line.
+We recommend ajv-cli for the job.

  If npm is not installed:
  ```console